 The Sounds of the Letter g

-The letter "g" comes close to following a phonics rule similar to the one for the letter "c" in that it is always pronounced /g/ unless it is followed by an "e," "i" or "y."
-So, while it's true that the letter "g" makes the /j/ sound only when followed by "e," "i" or "y," you can’t be certain that it will be pronounced /j/.
+The letter "g" comes close to following a phonics rule similar to the one for the letter "c."
+For example, it is always pronounced /g/ unless it is followed by an "e," "i" or "y."
+Thus, we have game, got, and gum, as well as glad, grand, and rugby.
+And, as with the "Rule of c," it's true that the letter "g" makes the /j/ sound only when followed by "e," "i" or "y,."
+Unfortunately, however, you can’t be certain that it will be pronounced /j/.
 In some such cases "g" still makes the /g/ sound.

 Words with "ge" usually follow the rule, but then we have the very common word get, plus words like rugged and shrugged.
 The "gy" combination usually works, but it isn’t a very common occurrence and then the "gi" words are all over the lot, with giant, ginger, and gist offset by words like gift, gill, and give.

 Because of the much lower reliability of the pattern in the case of the letter "g," it is not advisable to teach a hard and fast Rule of g.
 However, here is a worksheet that makes the point that the letter "g" represents two different sounds, /g/ and /j/.

 Note that the above worksheet does not refer to a phonics rule governing which pronunciation to use in a particular situation.
 You can decide whether or not your child is old enough to understand the somewhat different circumstances about when "g" is /g/ and when it is /j/.
 You should, in any case, make sure that your child understands that he should be prepared to try both sounds in an unfamiliar word.